Veterans’ Employment Program Australia – A Step Towards Creating Better Outcomes!

 Veterans don’t have many opportunities when they retire and return to civilian life.
-They either have difficulty finding a job, or they end up with a position that does not match their credentials.
-This is where a veteran’s employment program in Australia can help find the right career in which they are qualified, providing training and education to boost their skills for a civilian occupation that suits them.
+They either have difficulty finding a job or end up with a position that does not match their credentials.
+This is where a veteran’s employment program in Australia can help them find the right career in which they are qualified, providing training and education to boost their skills for a civilian occupation that suits them.

 The veteran employment program in Australia is a project that is focused on helping former or current members of the Australian Defence Force, particularly those who are experiencing socio-economic disadvantage, financial hardship, disability, injury, or illness as a result of serving.
-Its primary objectives are to help veterans transition seamlessly into civilian employment using tailored career mentoring, counselling, and planning, and where appropriate, to provide a means to gain nationally-recognised qualifications.
+Its primary objectives are to help veterans transition seamlessly into civilian employment using tailored career mentoring, counselling, and planning and where appropriate, to provide a means to gain nationally-recognised qualifications.
 It also looks into any transferable military skills of veterans, in case these can be recognised in the civilian context.
 This way, the program has the potential to help enable veterans to find meaningful, sustainable, and decent work.